New Stimulus Leads Economists to Revise Up Growth, Deficit Projections -- Update

 Meanwhile, Congress is likely to consider a deal in January to boost federal spending caps and spend heavily on disaster reliefto address the impact of storms earlier this year.
 House Republicans have proposed an $81 billion disaster-relief bill, almost double the White House's funding request, though the Senate didn't take up the measure before the year-end recess.

-The combined tax cuts and spending increases are likely to add around 0.7 percentage points to gross domestic product growth in 2018 and another 0.2 percentage points in 2019, said Lewis Alexander, chief U.S. economist at Nomura Securities LLC.
+The combined tax cuts and spending increases are likely to add around 0.7 percentage point to gross domestic product growth in 2018 and an additional 0.2 percentage point in 2019, said Lewis Alexander, chief U.S. economist at Nomura Securities LLC.
 He estimates increased government spending could account for half of that boost next year.

 "One reason for our relatively optimistic 2018 growth outlook stems from generous, and historically unprecedented, late-cycle fiscal stimulus," Mr. Alexander said.
 The change in the federal spending outlook, as opposed to the tax cut, is "a factor not yet fully appreciated by markets."